- Download the Manticore Search Installer and run it. Follow the installation instructions.

 xcode-select --installto install).

-- Bison, Flex - on most of the systems available as packages, on Windows available in cygwin framework.
+- Bison, Flex - on most systems, they are available as packages, on Windows they are available in the cygwin framework.

-- Cmake - used on all the platforms (version 3.19 or above required)
+- Cmake - used on all platforms (version 3.19 or above required)

-master represents main development branch.
-Upon release we create a versioned tag, like
+master represents the main development branch.
+Upon release, a versioned tag is created, such as

-3.6.0, and start a new branch for current release, in this case
+3.6.0 and a new branch for the current release is started, in this case

 manticore-3.6.0.
 The head of the versioned branch after all changes is used as source to build all binary releases.
 For example, to take sources of version 3.6.0 you can run: